erhant/lambda-0b10/docs/WEEK-2.md

 > There are many more representations, each with different levels of efficiency.
 You can see different point representations for Short Weierstrass at <https://hyperelliptic.org/EFD/g1p/auto-shortw.html>.

+> A point can be stored efficiently as well.
+For example, a curve point is given by the pair $(x, y)$, but you can only store $x$ if you want to; because $y$ can be derived from $x$ by taking the square of curve equation's $x$-side.
+A single extra bit to indicate the positive / negative solution is enough to store the point.

 # Elliptic Curve Cryptography

 The public key in Elliptic Curve Cryptography is derived using scalar multiplication.
 Given a private key $d$ and a base point $G$, the public key is $Q = dG$.
 This is based on the assumption that the discrete logarithm problem is hard to solve, i.e. given $Q = dG$ and $G$, it is hard to find $d$.